milosdes/therapyconnectREADME/README.md

 - Tailwindcss

 ## Demo
-- The web app is not available to the public yet.
-If you would like to see a live demo, please send an email to contact@therapyconnect.app
+- The web app has not launched for public use yet.
+Access to a private demo can be arranged.
+If you would like to see a live demo, please send me an email at milosmdes@gmail.com

 ### Multi-Page Form - Client Account
 ![multipage_form](https://media.giphy.com/media/DMmgIpzHou3tdj2kwX/giphy.gif)